The Complete Poconos Camping and Campgrounds Guide

 Camping in the Poconos

-Summer is here - time to get serious about planning your camping vacation.
+Fall is here - time to get serious about planning your camping vacation before the weather turns too cold.

 Let's face it, there's nothing like bedding down next to a lake, river or stream.

 For the faithful, many campgrounds in the Poconos are open the entire year - certainly most are still closed now, but a few stay open all winter.

 Ask 10 people what they think of when you say "camping", and you're likely to get 10 different answers.